Alfresco/share/Install_Allure.md

 > - Collect the tests artifacts on a specific S3 bucket

 On the report generation side, a new Travis stage is added "Generate tests report" and is developed in the following way:
-> - Download all the tests artifact from the specified S3 bucket
+> - Download all the tests artifacts from the specified S3 bucket
 > - Run the Allure command to generate an aggregated report for all the previous tests executed
 > - Upload the generated report inside an S3 bucket